Vinegar Weed Killer Recipe-just the facts

 If you want to ensure you don’t miss future content, pop your email in the pale green box on the right or click here.
 I usually send out 2-3 emails a week so that I won’t inundate your inbox.
 I’m sensitive to an overflowing email inbox!

 We will only use your email address to send you emails, no more than 1-2 per week.
 In addition, you will have access to my growing library of knit & crochet patterns, as well as other printables.
 Check back often as this library will continue to grow.
-Please know that you can unsubscribe at any time by emailing me or clicking on the “unsubscribe” link at the bottom of all emails.
+You can unsubscribe at any time by emailing me or clicking on the “unsubscribe” link at the bottom of all emails.

 And, you can access many of the products I refer to on my Nourish and Nestle Amazon Page.
 You can access it here.